 - Isaac Kelly (Students and Refugees Together charity START management team)

-- Lucy Durneen (Faculty of Arts and Humanities)
+- Lucy Durneen (Faculty of Arts, Humanities and Business)

 - Hoayda Darkal (PhD researcher, Human Geography and Resilience)